-- 7.23 All enquiries with respect to access to the e-sourcing tool and problems with functionality within the tool must be submitted to Crown Commercial Service (previously Government Procurement Service), Telephone 0345 010 3503. - 7.24 Bidders will be specifically advised where attachments are permissible to support a question response within the e-sourcing tool.
-Where they are not permissible any attachments submitted will not be considered as part of the evaluation process. - 7.25 Question numbering is not sequential and all questions which require submission are included in the Section 6 Evaluation Questionnaire. - 7.26 Any Contract offered may not guarantee any volume of work or any exclusivity of supply. - 7.27 We do not guarantee to award any Contract as a result of this procurement - 7.28 All documents issued or received in relation to this procurement shall be the property of the Contracting Authority. / UKSBS. - 7.29 We can amend any part of the procurement documents at any time prior to the latest date / time Bids shall be submitted through Emptoris. - 7.30 If you are a Consortium you must provide details of the Consortiums structure. - 7.31 Bidders will be expected to comply with the Freedom of Information Act 2000 or your Bid will be rejected. - 7.32 Bidders should note the Government's transparency agenda requires your Bid and any Contract entered into to be published on a designated, publicly searchable web site.
-By submitting a response to this ITQ Bidders are agreeing that their Bid and Contract may be made public - 7.33 Your bid will be valid for 60 days or your Bid will be rejected. - 7.34 Bidders may only amend the contract terms during the clarification period only, only if you can demonstrate there is a legal or statutory reason why you cannot accept them.
-If you request changes to the Contract terms without such grounds and the Contracting Authority fail to accept your legal or statutory reason is reasonably justified we may reject your Bid. - 7.35 We will let you know the outcome of your Bid evaluation and where requested will provide a written debrief of the relative strengths and weaknesses of your Bid. - 7.36 If you fail mandatory pass / fail criteria we will reject your Bid. - 7.37 Bidders are required to use IE8, IE9, Chrome or Firefox in order to access the functionality of the Emptoris e-sourcing tool. - 7.38 Bidders should note that if they are successful with their proposal the Contracting Authority reserves the right to ask additional compliancy checks prior to the award of any Contract.
-In the event of a Bidder failing to meet one of the compliancy checks the Contracting Authority may decline to proceed with the award of the Contract to the successful Bidder.
+- 7.23 All enquiries with respect to access to the e-sourcing tool and problems with functionality within the tool may be submitted to Crown Commercial Service (previously Government Procurement Service), Telephone 0345 010 3503. - 7.24 Bidders will be specifically advised where attachments are permissible to support a question response within the e-sourcing tool.
+Where they are not permissible any attachments submitted will not be considered. - 7.25 Question numbering is not sequential and all questions which require submission are included in the Section 6 Evaluation Questionnaire. - 7.26 Any Contract offered may not guarantee any volume of work or any exclusivity of supply. - 7.27 We do not guarantee to award any Contract as a result of this procurement - 7.28 All documents issued or received in relation to this procurement shall be the property of UK SBS. - 7.29 We can amend any part of the procurement documents at any time prior to the latest date / time Bids shall be submitted through Emptoris. - 7.30 If you are a Consortium you must provide details of the Consortiums structure. - 7.31 Bidders will be expected to comply with the Freedom of Information Act 2000 or your Bid will be rejected. - 7.32 Bidders should note the Government's transparency agenda requires your Bid and any Contract entered into to be published on a designated, publicly searchable web site.
+By submitting a response to this ITQ Bidders are agreeing that their Bid and Contract may be made public - 7.33 Your bid will be valid for 90 days or your Bid will be rejected. - 7.34 Bidders may only amend the Contract terms if you can demonstrate there is a legal or statutory reason why you cannot accept them.
+If you request changes to the Contract and UK SBS fail to accept your legal or statutory reason is reasonably justified we may reject your Bid. - 7.35 We will let you know the outcome of your Bid evaluation and where requested will provide a written debrief of the relative strengths and weaknesses of your Bid. - 7.36 If you fail mandatory pass / fail criteria we will reject your Bid. - 7.37 Bidders are required to use IE8, IE9, Chrome or Firefox in order to access the functionality of the Emptoris e-sourcing tool. - 7.38 Bidders should note that if they are successful with their proposal UK SBS reserves the right to ask additional compliancy checks prior to the award of any Contract.
+In the event of a Bidder failing to meet one of the compliancy checks UK SBS may decline to proceed with the award of the Contract to the successful Bidder.